menu

 Occupations and Workforce

-Walkersville is a blue-collar town, with 37.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Walkersville, you'll notice that it is more blue-collar than most other communities in America.
+37.57% of Walkersville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Walkersville is a town of managers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Walkersville who work in management occupations (18.28%), sales jobs (9.69%), and office and administrative support (5.94%).

 Setting & Lifestyle

-Walkersville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Walkersville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Walkersville, however, is that residents on average have to contend with a long commute, spending on average 36.37 minutes every day commuting to work.